sherlock-audit/2023-12-arcadia-judging/README.md

 The protocol team fixed this issue in PR/commit https://github.com/arcadia-finance/accounts-v2/pull/171.

+**IAm0x52**

+Fix looks good.
+Accounts can no longer own themselves as all transfers of ownership to self are now blocked.

+**sherlock-admin4**

+The Lead Senior Watson signed off on the fix.

 # Issue H-2: Reentrancy in flashAction() allows draining liquidity pools

 Source: https://github.com/sherlock-audit/2023-12-arcadia-judging/issues/153